MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 The meeting extensibilities provide APIs to transform the meeting experience:

-* Build apps or integrate existing apps within meeting lifecycle.
+* Build apps or integrate existing apps within meeting lifecycle. test
 * Use the APIs to make your app aware of the meeting.
 * Select the APIs you want to use to enhance the meeting experience.